-Google’s Performance Max campaigns can sometimes feel like a black box, with limited data on where your budget is being spent and how well your campaigns are performing.
+Google’s Performance Max campaigns are a black box, with limited data on where your budget is being spent.

-We don’t have much control over the spending, but at least we should create custom reports to better overview the campaign’s performances and know where the budget is going.
+Well, we don’t have much control over the spending but at least we should create custom reports to monitor where the budget is actually going.

 Let’s get started!

-We will create a custom report to show the landing pages to which your Performance Max campaigns brought traffic.
+You can create a custom Google Ads report report (analysis) for your landing pages to easily see which Performance Max campaigns brought traffic to those landing pages.

 Rows: